You are here

 - Cutworms feed on the stems at the soil surface, and damage is often concentrated in low, damp areas and in late-planted areas where grass had been a weed problem prior to tillage.

 - Special management operations for black cutworms are generally not necessary in Iowa.

 Description of black cutworms

-The black cutworm is up to 1 to 1 1/2 inches long, pale gray to black in color and a general greasy appearance.
-It has no distinct stripes or markings except for small black tubercles that surround the base of each of 4 tiny hairs on each body segment.
+The black cutworm is up to 1 to 1 1/2 inches long, pale gray to black in color.
+It has no distinct stripes or markings except for small black tubercles at the base of each of 4 hairs on each body segment.
 The skin surface is roughened with a granular texture.
 Black cutworms feed on a wide variety of plants including vegetables, grasses, corn and alfalfa.

 Life cycle of black cutworms

-A few black cutworms spend the winter in Iowa as a moth but most of our cutworms develop from moths that migrate into the state on storm fronts that begin in the southern U.S. These moths may be active from late March, but moth flight peaks in early May.
+A few black cutworms spend the winter in Iowa as an adulr moth but most of our cutworms are from eggs layed by moths that migrate into the state on storm fronts that begin in the southern U.S. Black cutworm moths may be active from late March, but moth flight peaks in early May.
 The moths are attracted to emerging green vegetation, especially in low, wet areas, where they lay their eggs.
-These eggs hatch into tiny cutworms that feed on grasses and weeds at night and hide in the soil during the daytime.
+These eggs hatch into tiny caterpillars that feed on grasses and weeds at night and hide in the soil during the daytime.

-Tillage prior to tomato transplanting eliminates the cutworms food source so that damage to young transplants may occur suddenly and severely.
 The black cutworm may have 2 or 3 generations per summer.
-Damage from the second and third generation is generally not serious because plants are well established and too woody for the larvae to cut.
+Damage from the second and third generation is generally not serious because many vegetable plants are well established and too woody for the larvae to cut.